Life Insurance for Uroxatral users.

 - Participation in hazardous hobbies,

-Which brings us to the next topic that we wanted to take a moment and discuss which is…
+This brings us to the next topic that we wanted to take a moment and discuss, which is…

 What can I do to help ensure that I get the “best life insurance” for me?